mesowx/FBFC-API-Workshop/Getting Setup.md

 Click Jupyter Notebook, and don't look back.
 Your windows command prompt also now has a `conda` command which you can use to do various things, and if you enter `jupyter notebook` into this terminal, it will do the same thing as clicking the application.

-#### Installing Libraries
+#### Adding Missing Libraries

+Anaconda has a lot, but there are some things it does not have.
 To install a library which is not available in the default anaconda installation, you can attempt to use the navigator to add packages using the _Environments_ tab.
 This, however, is not always functional, and you might want to use a terminal and the commands shown later in the terminal commands section of this guide.

-### Mac Installation
+### Installing Conda on a Mac

-The same steps apply for mac users:
+The same steps for windows users apply for mac users:

 1. Visit https://www.continuum.io/downloads
 2. Download the Python 3.5 Anaconda Graphical installer (you will need >360mb of free disk space for this)